Tandon245/coffeeMachineSimulator/readme.md

 - Show Ingredients: Users can check the current levels of water, milk, coffee beans, and the amount of money in the machine.

 - Add Money: Users can add money to the machine for future coffee purchases.

+## Object-Oriented Programming (OOP)

+- The project is designed using object-oriented programming principles.
+- The `CoffeeMachine` class represents the coffee machine and encapsulates its state and operations.
+- The `CoffeeType` enum defines different coffee types as objects with properties.
+- Methods and data are organized into classes to improve code modularity and readability.

+## Data Structures

+- **HashMap**: A `HashMap` is used to map coffee types to their properties, allowing for efficient lookup of coffee type details.
+- **Enum**: The `CoffeeType` enum is used to define and represent different coffee types, encapsulating their properties.

 ## Usage